Frequently asked questions

 I nominated someone online but didn’t receive an email confirmation.

 If you didn’t receive confirmation of your nomination we recommend you email us to confirm it was received.
 We may not be able to accept your nomination after the closing date so it is important you get in touch with us if you think there may have been an issue.
-You may also need to check your spam folder for any messages from the Stroke Foundation.

 Will my nominee be told they have been nominated for the Stroke Awards?